tomtheisen/stax/README.md

 # Stax
 Stax Golfing Language

 Stax is yet another stack-based programming language, optimized for code golf.
 Stax is influenced by [GS2](https://github.com/nooodl/gs2), [05AB1E](https://github.com/Adriandmen/05AB1E), and others.
 Stax is written in printable ASCII characters, although it can be optionally packed into bytes.
 The language isn't stable yet, and I haven't publicized it much yet.
+For more detail check the [docs](docs/index.md).
+Or, you know, the code.

 ## Types
 Falsy values are numeric zeroes and empty arrays.
 All other values are truthy.